 Orthopedic Surgery

-It’s prevalent for dogs, especially older and overweight dogs, to rupture their cranial cruciate ligaments and require orthopedic surgery.
+It’s prevalent for dogs, especially older and overweight dogs, to rupture their cranial cruciate ligaments and require pet orthopedic surgery.
 This ligament is found in the knee and is the human equivalent of the ACL.
 When a dog ruptures this ligament, its knee joint becomes unstable, and it can no longer walk on the affected limb.
 Because CCL tears cause significant mobility issues for pets, getting these injuries treated as quickly as possible is essential.

 • Tibial Plateau Leveling Osteotomy (TPLO)